Germany and Italy align on EU policy, Britain set for showdown

 But Juncker, who was prime minister of Luxembourg for 19 years and has been at the heart of EU decision-making since the early 1990s, including shaping the Stability and Growth Pact, has firm backing from Merkel and most other EU leaders.

-Conservative Swedish Prime Minister Fredrik Reinfeldt, said on Wednesday he was ready to support Juncker if a majority of leaders backed him, and Dutch Prime Minister Mark Rutte told parliament he would not block Juncker if it came to a vote, leaving the British leader virtually isolated.
-[ID:nL6N0P63YJ]
+One of Cameron’s few allies, conservative Swedish Prime Minister Fredrik Reinfeldt, said on Wednesday he was ready to support Juncker if a majority of leaders backed him, leaving the British leader increasingly isolated.

 Normally EU leaders take decisions by consensus.
 But because Cameron is holding firm and demanding a vote, a showdown looks increasingly likely.